 The birth rate in Finland has declined steadily throughout the 2010s and was at its lowest ever level in 2018.
 At the same time, Finland is one of the first welfare states in the world where a significant proportion of the population is aged.
 Finland’s demographic situation is unprecedented on an international scale.

-In spring 2020, the Prime Minister’s Office launched a project that seeks to examine the causes of the current demographic situation in Finland and make policy recommendations to ensure sustainable demographic development.
+In spring 2020, the Prime Minister’s Office launched a project that sought to examine the causes of the current demographic situation in Finland and made policy recommendations to ensure sustainable demographic development.

-The project is exploring the following aspects of the situation:
+The project was exploring the following aspects of the situation:

 - The effects of economic, social and regional inequality on birth rates